sxsw/rfm/README.md

         Rfm::Resultset.load_data(file_or_string).

-* Compatibility fixes for ruby 1.9.
+* Compatibility fixes for Ruby 1.9.
 * Configuration `:use` option now works for all Rfm objects that respond to `config`.